tasosalvas/spdiu/doc/api.md

 ## `spdiu.util`

-Provides a single place to handle paths, operations on files and folders
+Provides a single place to handle paths, filesystem operations on files and folders, and readers and writers for the game's data formats.